Broadcast Operations Group

 Broadcast Operations Group is an Australian media company, operating radio stations across various centres across regional New South Wales and Queensland, Australia.
-Branded as the Super Radio Network, stations carry one of two formats – a news talk and classic hits format based at 2SM Sydney; and a hot adult contemporary format based at New FM Newcastle.
+Branded as the Super Radio Network, stations carry one of two formats; a news talk and classic hits format based at 2SM in Sydney and a hot adult contemporary format based at New FM in Newcastle.

 In June 2019, the Group acquired 2BS and B-Rock FM in Bathurst from local proprietors Ron and Stephanie Camplin.
 2BS immediately replaced its broadcast of The Ray Hadley Morning Show with The John Laws Show, syndicated from 2SM.

 On 19 July 2024, founder and owner Bill Caralis died as a result of a heart attack at the age of 81.

 In December 2024, the company expanded again, taking over the stations of Coastal Broadcasters in Far North Queensland.

+In October 2025, Super Radio Network announced the appointment of its inaugural CEO, Rhys Holleran.
+After a short stint at CEO, Holleran resigned in March 2026, with Graham Mott named as his successor.

+In September 2026 after months of speculation, the group announced that the network was up for sale, including all Radio Stations, as well as studio's/buildings that are fully owned.